stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fielddate/get_uselastformat/_index.md

 title: Aspose::Words::Fields::FieldDate::get_UseLastFormat method
 linktitle: get_UseLastFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fields::FieldDate::get_UseLastFormat method.
-Gets or sets whether to use a format last used by the hosting application when inserting a new DATE field in C++.
+description: 'Aspose::Words::Fields::FieldDate::get_UseLastFormat method.
+Gets or sets whether to use a format last used by the hosting application when inserting a new DATE field in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words.fields/fielddate/get_uselastformat/